 Like the GDCh high school graduate award, the award underscores the GDCh's concern to encourage young people to explore and understand our world scientifically.

-Alu in dinner? - Indicator for the quantitative analysis of aluminum ions
+Aluminum in dinner? ?
+Indicator for the quantitative analysis of aluminum ions

 Aluminum is suspected of being harmful to human health.
-Anna-Yaroslava Bodnar and Alexander Csaba Baumgarten have long been concerned with the question of how the aluminum content in food can be determined quickly and easily.
+Anna-Yaroslava Bodnar and Alexander Csaba Baumgarten have long been concerned with the question of how to quickly and easily determine the aluminum content in food.
 To do this, they used dyes that form molecular complexes with aluminum ions.
-Mixing and testing the dyes in an optimal ratio turned out to be tricky, as laboratory tests were not possible due to the corona pandemic.
-The young researcher therefore relocated the laboratory to the home office: Using the computer, they calculated the spectra of the various molecular complexes and dye mixtures.
-On the basis of these formulas, they believe, easy-to-use test sticks for the home can be developed.
+Mixing and testing the dyes in an optimal ratio proved to be tricky, as laboratory tests were not possible due to the corona pandemic.
+The young researchers therefore moved the laboratory to their home office: they used the computer to calculate the spectra of the various molecular complexes and dye mixtures.
+Based on these formulas, the two believe, easy-to-use test sticks for the home can be developed.

 Milena Wiegand (18), Erfurt, Max Asenow (18), Bad Berka, and Tina Munkewitz (18), Eisenach